swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

 On the surface, this seems like a straightforward change.
 Unfortunately, switching to `borrowing` arguments changes the semantics of the implementation, converting the original copying switch statement to the borrowing form introduced by [SE-0432].
 This new variant avoids copying wrapped values to compare them, enabling the use of this function on noncopyable data.
-However, the old implementation of `==` did assume (and exercise!) copyability, so the `Equatable` conformance cannot be allowed to dispatch to `==` implementations that shipped in Standard Library releases that pre-date this generalization.
+However, the old implementation of `==` did assume (and exercise!) copyability, so the `Equatable` conformance cannot be allowed to dispatch to `==` implementations that shipped in Standard Library releases that predate this generalization.

 To mitigate such problems, we'll either need to retroactively patch/substitute the generic implementations in previously shipping stdlibs, or we need to somehow limit availability of the generalized conformance, without affecting the original copyable/escapable one.